Your asset allocation defines your portfolio. What you own and how you build your portfolio determines what your returns will look like through time.

 We’re starting at the beginning of 1979 with the inception of the Russell indices.
-To make it easier to pick them out, I’ve made the markers for the Magellan and Explorer funds yellow.
+To make it easier to pick them out, I’ve made the markers for the Magellan and Explorer funds ornage.

-As you can see, over the entire time period (1/79 – 12/16), the Magellan fund looked more like the total US stock market than the Russell 3000 did.
-And the Explorer fund was a small cap fund with no value/growth tilt.
+As you can see, over the entire time period (1/79 – 5/23), the Magellan fund basically looked like the market.
+And the Explorer fund was a small cap fund with basically no value/growth tilt.

 But what if we start breaking up the period?

 To keep things simple, let’s just break it in half (the results are more dramatic the finer you go, but the charts get messy).
 So now we have two time periods we’re looking at – the first period from 1/79 through 3/01, and the second period from 4/01 through 5/23.